onitake/matemat/README.md

 Bus communication only makes use of basic CAN features.
 No higher-level protocols such as CiA, EtherCAN, VSCP or similar are required.

 Normal 11-bit CAN adressing mode is used.
+For messages that support RTR, any module can send a remote transmission request and the addressed module will respond with the described message.
+A module may also send the message without being probed.

 This is the list of supported message IDs: